kylethieringer/pc2l_tnt/README.md

    - stored here [google drive link](https://drive.google.com/drive/folders/1Xk7u6UXr3zHIF8rGyDsWlxqYzYAK4uvu?usp=sharing)
 7. Analyze_Behavior_Jans.m
    - uses output of createAllData to bin behavior and audio data for later analysis
+   - this code was sent to me by Dudi.
+I updated it slightly to work with the new data.
 8. rankCorrelation.ipynb
    - make plots using the output of Analyze_Behavior_Jans.m